Guidelines

 The standardized test-based education system of Japan that starts in the junior high school years kills any kind of initiative, creativity and especially thinking outside of the box.
 Unfortunately, these last three are what Japan especially needs in the 21st century; perhaps Japan`s most challenging 100 years yet.

-READ ALSO: What is famous in Banaras for food?
+READ ALSO: What is important for seniors?

 Do IQ scores respond to changes in environment?